StellarSand/privacy-settings/Privacy Settings/MacOS-Sequoia.md

 #### Security
 - Allow applications from: App Store
-Note: Malware can still be hosted on the App Store.
+<br>Note: Malware can still be hosted on the App Store.
 And denying other sources may heavily restrict software you can run.
 This is only a feature to enable if you don't trust other sources of installing applications.
 - Allow accessories to connect: Ask Every Time
 - FileVault: On
 - Lockdown Mode: On